DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 ---
-title: "2.
-Design systems to work interoperably"
+title: "Design systems to work interoperably"
 ---

 ##Systems need to talk to each other